ktnlvr/zedmech/rules.typ

 === Line of Sight

-Two Mechs are in line of sight if a straight line can be drawn from one to the other.
+Two Mechs are in line of sight if a straight line can be drawn from one to the other. #los

 === Knock-back

-Move the target away from the attacker by N #hex.
+Move the target away from the attacker by the specified amount in #hex.

 If a wall is in the way take damage equal to the remaining knock-back.